Learn in the classroom of the world.

 Committed to Global Impact

-The first new college at Notre Dame in almost 100 years, the Keough School of Global Affairs will prepare students to ethically engage global human development.
+The first new college at Notre Dame in almost 100 years, the Keough School of Global Affairs prepares students to ethically engage in global human development.

-The Keough School of Global Affairs will conduct research on critical issues of international development, peace, human rights and governance; offer a master's degree in global affairs; and support a range of innovative dual-degree programs and undergraduate programs to enhance students' preparation for leadership in an increasingly interconnected world.
+The Keough School of Global Affairs supports research on critical issues of international development, peace, human rights and governance; offers a master's degree in global affairs; and supports a range of innovative dual-degree programs and undergraduate programs to enhance students' preparation for leadership in an increasingly interconnected world.

 When in Rome...

-The only foreign study program among American university architecture schools, all School of Architecture students spend their third year abroad studying the classical design and urban planning of Rome.
+The only American architecture program that includes a full year of academic study, all Notre Dame School of Architecture students spend their third year abroad studying the classical design and urban planning of Rome.

 No matter where you are in the world, Notre Dame is near.

-With 50 international alumni clubs, Notre Dame offers the most extensive alumni network in the world.
+With more than 40 international alumni clubs, Notre Dame offers the most extensive alumni network in the world.
 Take advantage of it.